ClaudioESSilva/claudioessilva.github.io/content/post/2018-09-04-dont-cutoff-yourself-when-dealing-with-dates-in-t-sql-did-you-know.md

 Let's take a closer look at the `SELECT`.

 <ol>
-<li>On the 1st column, we can see the complete value of the column</li>
+* On the 1st column, we can see the complete value of the column
-<li>The 2nd column picks the year from the date column</li>
+* The 2nd column picks the year from the date column
-<li>The 3rd one also picks the year from a datetime but declared as string.</li>
+* The 3rd one also picks the year from a datetime but declared as string.
 </ol>

 But why don't the 2nd and 3rd columns return the exact same value?!